Kdyby/Translation/docs/en/index.md

 	translation: Kdyby\Translation\DI\TranslationExtension
 ```

-If you're using stable Nette, you have to register them in `app/bootstrap.php`
+If you're using stable Nette, you have to register it in `app/bootstrap.php`

 ```php
 Kdyby\Translation\DI\TranslationExtension::register($configurator);